OpenHFT/Chronicle-Logger/README.md

 ###Bindings

 #### chronicle-logger-slf4j
-The chronicle-logger-slf4j is an implementation of SLF4J API > 1.7.x with [Chronicle-Queue](https://github.com/OpenHFT/Chronicle-Queue) as persistence engine.
+The chronicle-logger-slf4j is an implementation of SLF4J API > 1.7.x.

 To configure this sl4j binding you need to specify the location of a properties files (file-system or classpath) via system properties:
 ```